boazbk/tcs/lec_14_PvsNP.md

 That is, $SHORTPROOF_V(x,1^m)=1$ if there is a proof (in the system $V$) of length at most $m$  bits that $x$ is true.
 Thus, if $\mathbf{P}=\mathbf{NP}$, then despite Gödel's Incompleteness Theorems, we can still automate mathematics in the sense of finding proofs that are not too long for every statement that has one.
 (Frankly speaking, if the shortest proof for some statement requires  a terabyte, then human mathematicians won't ever find this proof either.)
 For this reason, Gödel himself felt that the question of whether $SHORTPROOF_V$ has a polynomial time algorithm is of great interest.
-As he wrote [in a letter to John von Neumann](https://rjlipton.wordpress.com/the-gdel-letter/) in 1956 (before the concept of $\mathbf{NP}$ or even "polynomial time" was formally defined):
+As Gödel wrote [in a letter to John von Neumann](https://rjlipton.wordpress.com/the-gdel-letter/) in 1956 (before the concept of $\mathbf{NP}$ or even "polynomial time" was formally defined):

 >One can obviously easily construct a Turing machine, which for every formula $F$ in first order predicate logic and every natural number $n$, allows one to decide if there is a proof of $F$ of length $n$ (length = number of symbols).
 Let $\psi(F,n)$ be the number of steps the machine requires for this and let $\varphi(n) = \max_F \psi(F,n)$.
 The question is how fast $\varphi(n)$ grows for an optimal machine.
 One can show that $\varphi \geq k \cdot n$ [for some constant $k>0$].
 If there really were a machine with $\varphi(n) \sim k \cdot n$ (or even $\sim k\cdot n^2$), this would have consequences of the greatest importance.
 Namely, it would obviously mean that in spite of the undecidability of the Entscheidungsproblem,^[The undecidability of [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem) refers to the uncomputability of the function that maps a statement in [first order logic](https://en.wikipedia.org/wiki/First-order_logic) to $1$ if and only if that statement has a proof.] the mental work of a mathematician concerning Yes-or-No questions could be completely replaced by a machine.
 After all, one would simply have to choose the natural number $n$ so large that when the machine does not deliver a result, it makes no sense to think more about the problem.